3rd & Revised Edition © 2011 by Theosophical University Press. First Edition copyright © 1935 by G. de Purucker; Second Edition, 1940.

 Theosophical University Press, publishing and distributing quality theosophical literature since 1886: PO Box C, Pasadena, CA 91109-7107 USA; email: email@example.com; voice: (626) 798-3378; fax: (626) 798-4749.
 Free printed catalog available on request; also online at TUP Catalog.

 The original two-volume edition of The Esoteric Tradition was compiled from material dictated by G. de Purucker over the course of some time and contained much that was repetitious.
-The major task of editing and condensing the text was done by A. Studley Hart and Grace F. Knoche.
-Spelling and foreign transliterations have also been modernized.
+The major task of editing and condensing the text into a single volume was done by A. Studley Hart and Grace F. Knoche.
+Spelling, capitalization, and foreign transliterations have been modernized, and quotations have been rechecked.

 Randell C. Grubb